 The online process is available for use through the end of the month the redetermination is due.
-Redeterminations submitted in inROADS are processed by use of eRAPIDS Inbox screen.
+Redeterminations submitted in inROADS are processed by use of eRAPIDS Inbox screen or the Worker's dashboard.

 The client may also submit an application for another benefit(s) at the time of the inROADS redetermination.